mautic/documentation/en/contacts/contact_monitoring.md

 Monitoring all traffic on a website can be done by loading a javascript file (since Mautic 1.4) or adding a tracking pixel to the website.
 It is important to note that traffic will not be monitored from logged-in Mautic users.
 To check that the JS/pixel is working, use an incognito or private browsing window or simply log-out of Mautic prior to testing.

+Note that by default, Mautic will not track traffic originating from the same [private network](https://en.wikipedia.org/wiki/Private_network) as itself, but this internal traffic can be configured to be tracked by setting the `track_private_ip_ranges` configuration option to `true` in `app/config/local.php` and then [clearing the symfony cache](https://developer.mautic.org/#cache).

 ### Javascript (JS) tracking

 JS tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
 To implement it, go to *Mautic configuration* > *Landing Page Settings* to find the JS tracking code build for your Mautic instance and insert its code before the ending `<body/>` tag of the website you want to track.
 Or copy the code below and change the URL to your Mautic instance.